 - Ridge Organizer/Joey Gear Sling – Not compatible since there aren’t dedicated attachment points built in but could be creatively installed.

 - Trail quilts – They are designed to work with all Kammok hammocks since they have loops built in as attachment points so this isn’t Swiftlet-specific.
+This means that you can use this with a combination of the Bobcat, Firebelly and/or Arctos.

-- Tarps – There aren’t any specific attachment points built in for tarps so you’ll need you’ll need tarp poles, hiking poles, posts or trees to hang the tarp above you
+- Tarps – There aren’t any specific attachment points built in for tarps so you’ll need you’ll need tarp poles, hiking poles, posts or trees to hang the tarp above you.

 Comparing with other portable hammock stands